Why Mobile App Security Matters to Crypto Digital Wallet Developers

 Spoofing is also a threat.
 A modified app could accept identification data like passport images from external, untrusted sources.
 Moreover, a threat actor can modify the app to enable the upload of fake images by directly accessing the server API whose keys have not been properly obfuscated in the app code.
 Then a cybercriminal could use a digital wallet to make cryptocurrency transactions hiding his/her identity to overcome local authorities’ regulations or to trade illegal goods and services with a further layer of anonymity.

-The theft of cryptocurrency funds, PII, or app vulnerabilities often generates significant media attention, loss of customer trust, and possible legal and regulatory action.
-There are definite actions that app developers can take to mitigate the threat.
+The theft of cryptocurrency funds, PII by bad actors or the discovery of app vulnerabilities by a security researcher can generate significant media attention, loss of customer trust, and possible legal and regulatory action.
+There are actions that app developers can take to mitigate this threat.
 Mobile app security should be a focus throughout the development process.